OscarWX/little-hero-backend/README.md

-# Backend API
+# Little Hero Backend API

-A FastAPI-based backend project.
+A FastAPI-based backend project for the Little Hero platform, which allows users to create personalized children's picture books.

 ## Setup